MentalMasochist/infoviz_project/README.md

 		- show we include a field that is month, year, and just year
 			- you dont have to dont much after the query after this
 	- [ ] convert unique id into integer (the string part tells you nothing)
-	- replace '\n' with spaces
+	- [ ] replace '\n' with spaces
+	- [ ] need to remove set spec and make paper_id by iteself to be unique
+		- these are duplicate papers
+	- [ ] get the partition function for counts for each month and year already, so you dont have to do much for the last
 - [ ] Convert csv data in db -- SH
 - [ ] move files into gitignored directory in website
 - [ ] build website skeleton